Diseases & Conditions

 - Heel pads.
 Heel cushions inserted in sports shoes can help absorb impact and relieve stress on the heel and ankle.

 - Stretching exercises.
 Stretches for the Achilles tendon (heel cord) can reduce stress on the heel.
+In some cases, your doctor may recommend doing specific exercises under the supervision of a physical therapist

 - Nonsteroidal anti-inflammatory medication.
 Drugs like ibuprofen and naproxen reduce pain and swelling.